-4 From age 35 through age 54, the percentage ever-divorced for five-year intervals varied by less than three points, from 15.4 to 18.3.
+From age 35 through age 54, the percentage ever-divorced for five-year intervals varied by less than three points, from 15.4 to 18.3.
 The percentage for the ever-married respondents below age 35 was 8.1, and for those over 54 it was 6.9.

-5 Fifty-three percent of the respondents whose first wives were sociology majors were 45 years old or older, compared with 44.6 percent of those whose first wives had other specified majors.
+whose first wives were sociology majors were 45 years old or older, compared with 44.6 percent of those whose first wives had other specified majors.

-6 Only 7.2 percent of the respondents failed to report a date of doctorate, and some of those undoubtedly had doctorates.
+failed to report a date of doctorate, and some of those undoubtedly had doctorates.